Sean5P/PP1-TEST-Whites-Cross/README.md

 Home Page

 • Header Bar: with intuitive navigation links to "Discover" and "Contact".
-• Hero Image: A High-resolution Map image that shows Whites Cross proximity to Local Amenities etc.
+• Hero Image: Is a Map showing Whites Cross proximity to Local Amenities etc.
 • Heart of Whites Cross Section: Illustrating images coupled with insights about the heritage, culture, and significance of the location.
 • Footer: Integrated links to active social media platforms, connecting visitors to the broader Whites Cross community.